 Finding lumps and bumps on your perfect furry friend can be quite troubling for a dog owner.
 It's hard to train our minds to not automatically think the worst.
 Yet, if you jumped on Google and typed in "lumps on dogs," you're probably already in a downward spiral of panic.
 This is going to sound like an impossible thing to ask... but try to remain calm.
 Many lumps and bumps on dogs are nothing more than a mole or a minor allergic reaction.
 However, some lumps, of course, are much more serious than that.

-Before we dive straight into mast cell tumors, there is some basic terminology that it is important for dog owners to recognize in order to fully understand their dog's disease.
-Our dogs are trusting us to take the best care of them.
+Before we dive straight into mast cell tumors, there is some basic terminology that is important for dog owners to recognize in order to fully understand their dog's disease.
+Our dogs trust us to take the best care of them.
 By understanding what is actually wrong with Fido, pet owners can ensure that they are making the best decisions for their wellbeing.

 What Are Mast Cells

-Mast cells are cells that originate in the bone marrow but mature and settle in other tissues.
-In fact, mast cells are found within all tissues of the body.
-With that said, MCTs exist in much larger volumes in the skin, respiratory tract, and digestive tract.
+Mast cells are a type of white blood cell that originates in the bone marrow but mature and settle in other tissues.
+In fact, mast cells are found within all connective tissues of the body.
+With that said, mast cells exist in much larger volumes in the skin, respiratory tract, and digestive tract.
 They are also found in large quantities around the eyes, nose, and mouth.
 Mast cells contain histamine and heparin and are involved in a number of important functions.

 What Do Mast Cells Do

-Mast cells are responsible for a number of incredibly critical functions.
-They help to provide the body with a defense against parasitic infestations.
+Mast cells are part of our immune system and they help to provide the body with defense against parasitic infestations.
 Additionally, mast cells support the dog's body in repairing tissues and therefore help promote the healing process.
-They also play a crucial role in a process known as angiogenesis, or the formation of new blood vessels.
+They also play a crucial role in a process known as angiogenesis or the formation of new blood vessels.

 Tumors in Dogs...
 What Exactly Are They

 In simple terms, a tumor is the swelling of a specific body part.
 Tumors typically occur without inflammation and are caused by an abnormal growth of tissue.
-Tumors are either identified as malignant (dangerous) or benign (noncancerous and usually harmless).
+Tumors are either identified as malignant (cancerous and dangerous) or benign (noncancerous and usually harmless).